adrienckr/probe/README.md

 /plugin install probe@zeroentropy
 ```

-Claude Code asks for your key during install and runs probe for you — nothing to
+Claude Code asks for your key during install and runs probe for you.
+Nothing else
-install separately.
-Ask a question about your repo and probe auto-indexes on the
+to install.
+Ask a question about your repo and probe auto-indexes on the first
-first search.
+search.

 <details>
 <summary><b>Codex, CLI-only, and other MCP agents</b></summary>